jlgerber/packwrap/README.md

 ### Environment Initialization

 The first problem packwrap tackles is coming up with a system for initializing the application environment.
 Since most DCCs can and need to be customized via scores of environment variables, creating a tool for setting them is one of the first orders of business for any new pipeline.
-Historically, this has been accomplished via in a scripting language - either sh,  Python or Perl if you go back far enough.
+Historically, this has been accomplished via a scripting language - either sh,  Python or Perl if you go back far enough.

 ## Components